Geu-Pro2023/Principle-Component-Analysis_PCA_Assignment/README.md

-Project Overview
-This project implements Principal Component Analysis (PCA) to reduce the dimensionality of datasets, improving data visualization and interpretation.
-The PCA method allows for efficient data compression while preserving the most significant features.

-Dataset
-The assignment utilizes two datasets:

-Given Matrix: This is a synthetic dataset provided for practice with PCA.
-The initial exploration and calculations were conducted on this matrix.
-Fuel Economy Dataset (fuel-econ.csv): This dataset contains various features related to fuel economy, including make, model, year, and MPG (miles per gallon).
-The analysis focuses on the application of PCA to understand the underlying structure of the data.
-Installation
-To run this project, ensure you have the following libraries installed:

-numpy
-pandas
-scikit-learn
-You can install them using pip:

-bash
-Copy code
-pip install numpy pandas scikit-learn
-Usage
-Clone the repository or download the files.
-Open the Jupyter Notebook or Python script.
-Ensure that the dataset (fuel-econ.csv) is in the correct directory.
-Run the cells sequentially to perform PCA and view the results.
-Steps Involved
-The PCA implementation is structured as follows:

-Standardization: The datasets are standardized to have a mean of zero and a standard deviation of one.
-Covariance Matrix Calculation: The covariance matrix of the standardized data is computed to understand the relationships between different features.
-Eigendecomposition: Eigenvalues and eigenvectors are derived from the covariance matrix.
-Sorting Eigenvalues and Eigenvectors: The eigenvalues and corresponding eigenvectors are sorted in descending order.
-Matrix Multiplication: The standardized data is projected onto the top k principal components to obtain the reduced data.
-Results
-The output includes:

-The standardized data.
-Covariance matrix.
-Eigenvalues and eigenvectors.
-Reduced dataset projected onto the principal components.
-The explained variance for each principal component.
-Conclusion
-PCA successfully reduced the dimensionality of the fuel economy dataset, allowing for more straightforward data analysis and visualization.
-This method provides insight into the most significant features affecting fuel economy, facilitating better decision-making.

-References
-Principal Component Analysis - Wikipedia
-Scikit-learn Documentation
+# Principal Component Analysis (PCA) Assignment
+This repository implements Principal Component Analysis (PCA) for dimensionality reduction on two datasets: a synthetic Given Matrix and the real-world Fuel Economy Dataset (fuel-econ.csv).
+PCA transforms high-dimensional data into a lower-dimensional space while retaining essential variability, aiding in data visualization and improving machine learning efficiency.

+## Datasets
+1. **Given Matrix**: A synthetic dataset used to test the PCA implementation.
+2. **Fuel Economy Dataset**: Contains features such as engine size and weight, demonstrating PCA's practical application.

+## Installation
+To run the code, install the required libraries with: bash pip install pandas numpy scikit-learn

+## Usage
+Clone the repository and navigate to the project directory.
+Execute the PCA script to see the results.

+## Steps Involved
+1. Load datasets.
+2. Preprocess data (handle missing values and encode categorical variables).
+3. Standardize the data.
+4. Calculate the covariance matrix.
+5. Perform eigendecomposition to obtain eigenvalues and eigenvectors.
+6. Sort eigenvalues and eigenvectors.
+7. Project data onto the top k principal components.

+## Results
+The analysis yields a reduced dataset and explained variance for each principal component, enhancing data structure understanding.

+## Conclusion
+PCA effectively reduces dimensionality while preserving variance, making it a valuable tool for data analysis and visualization.

+## References
+1. Jolliffe, I. T. (2002).
+Principal Component Analysis.
+2. Bishop, C. M. (2006).
+Pattern Recognition and Machine Learning.